The Library

 George Fox

 The second volume of George Fox's autobiographical journal documenting his travels, imprisonments, and spiritual experiences as the founder of the Religious Society of Friends (Quakers) from 1663-1669.
-This eighth edition includes his time in Lancaster jail, establishment of monthly meetings for church discipline, and various religious controversies of 17th century England.
+This eighth edition includes his time in Lancaster jail, establishment of monthly meetings for church discipline, and various religious controversies of th century England.

 Source Texts